Nepali & IndianThe Muglan Rockdale

 TraditionalA hidden CBD gem with flavourful thali sets, momos, and warm hospitality near Wynyard.

-NepaliSydney's most reviewed Nepali restaurant (2,500+).
-Famous for momo mania and Magic Mustang Mushroom.
+Nepali ChainSydney's most popular Nepali restaurant chain.
+3,000+ total reviews.
+Famous for momo mania, khaja sets, and Magic Mustang Mushroom.

 Cafe & Street FoodAffordable, no-frills Nepali cafe with generational recipes.
 Great momos and thalis.